Enhancement for Robustness of Koopman Operator-based Data-driven Mobile Robotic Systems: Parametric Testing and Evaluation

 Simulation experiments are conducted in the Gazebo environment using a ROSbot 2.0 robot, a differential-drive wheeled robot (Fig.~\ref{fig:rosbot}).
 The ROSbot 2.0 is an autonomous, open source robot platform and the embedded software allow us to send motion commands by manipulating the $x$ component of linear speed vector as $u_x$ and the $z$ component of the angular speed vector as $u_z$.
 The state vector contains the geometric center position $\{x,y\}$ and orientation $\theta$.

 We test the efficiency of our proposed approach by building on top of an existing Koopman operator based controller~\cite{CCTA},\footnote{We use EDMD here to approximate the Koopman operator instead of DMD as in~\cite{CCTA}.} which is a data-driven hierarchical structure that refines the nominal input $u_o$ as $\hat{u} = u(K,u_o)$ to improve the performance of the controller under uncertainty.
+We highlight that the relation between inputs $u$ and the states $x$ is learned using the Koopman operator, and then the learned model is used to get a predicted (refined) input signal $\hat{u}$.
 Accurate and noisy data are used to generate the deterministic Koopman operator $K$ and stochastic one $K_n$.
 Then, these two are worked as model constraints to design the `\textbf{Nominal}' and `\textbf{Noisy}' controllers separately.
-To reduce the effect of noise in the learned model $K_n$, which is the contribution of our paper, we try to learn the prediction error generated by $K_n$ compared to $K$ using the Algorithm~\ref{alg:alg}.
+To reduce the effect of noise in the learned model $K_n$, which is the contribution of our paper, we try to learn the prediction error generated by $K_n$ using Algorithm~\ref{alg:alg}.
 Then, this prediction error is used to complement the `Noisy' controller to yield the `\textbf{Proposed}' control signal.
-Finally, the trajectories of the robot are generated by applying these three controllers, and are compared against a desired `\textbf{Reference}' trajectory.

 We compute the approximated Koopman operator using data captured when the robot is operating in open loop based on a random chattering linear velocity and angular velocity input signals.
 We perform $10$ such open-loop trials.
 The noisy training data set is created by adding disturbance in the position states $x$ and $y$.
 We sample the magnitude of noise for each state from the uniform distribution over the interval $c_1 = [0,0.25 \max(\xi_r)]$, $c_2 = [0,0.50 \max(\xi_r)]$, $c_3 = [0,0.75 \max(\xi_r)]$, $c_4 = [0,1.00 \max(\xi_r)]$.